patchamama/shortcuts-commands-resume/README.md

 - [x] GitHub commands frequently used
 - [x] VSCode plugins for developers
 - [x] Additional terminal programs to be used in the terminal: mc, homebrew, plz (copilot assistant),...
-- [x] Online IDEs to coding and integrate with github (gitpod, codeanywhere, codesandbox, codi.link)
+- [x] Online IDEs to coding and integrate with GitHub (gitpod, codeanywhere, codesandbox, codi.link)
 - [x] Free online courses
 - [x] Markdown and Readme references
 - [ ] Free resources (images, icons, wireframes, colors, fonts, designs, libraries)
 - [ ] Basic installation of react with vite, create-react-app, pnpm and main libraries with some tips
 - [ ] Basic installation of nodeJS with main libraries, esLint
-- [x] Main free servers to deploy app in cloud
+- [x] Main free servers to deploy apps in cloud
 - [ ] Database servers and installations

 ## Credits